rytis-paskauskas/TCPCam/README.md

 # TCPCam: remote control your camera

-A fully functional IoT request-response server implementing multiple concurrent client connections, image streaming and image capture on request over TCP.
+A request-response IoT server implementing multiple concurrent client connections, image streaming and image capture on request over TCP.
 A simple Linux client (in C) is provided for testing purposes.

 ## Hardware requirements